laurabpaulsen/Programming-for-the-Humanities-E22/lesson/lesson_10.md

 "A large share of ink on a graphic should present data-information, the ink changing as the data change.
 Data-ink is the non-erasable core of a graphic, the non-redundant ink arranged in response to variation in the numbers represented."
 (Tufte, 1983)

 Tufte refers to data-ink as the non-erasable ink used for the presentation of data.
 If data-ink would be removed from the image, the graphic would lose the content.
-Non-Data-Ink is accordingly the ink that does not transport the information but it is used for scales, labels and edges.
+Non-Data-Ink on the other hand is the ink that does not transport information but it is used for scales, labels and edges.
 The data-ink ratio is the proportion of Ink that is used to present actual data compared to the total amount of ink (or pixels) used in the entire display.
 (Ratio of Data-Ink to non-Data-Ink).

 ## Data visualization with Python and `matplotlib` ##